Small water system (OTM/NN) operator certification

 Credits must be earned within the 3-year certification period.
 For example: If November 1, 2016, is the expiration date of the certification, continuing education credits must be earned between November 1, 2013, and November 1, 2016, to be valid for renewal.

 DNR sends training reminder letters to operators approximately 6 months before their certification expiration date.
 Then, about 6 weeks before their certification expiration date, operators are sent a renewal reminder letter.
-Starting in October 2021, reminder letters will be emailed.
-If there is no email on file, a paper copy will be mailed.
 It is important for operators to keep their address current by notifying the statewide coordinator of any changes.

 The renewal reminder letter serves as a courtesy reminder only; it is the operator's responsibility to keep track of their certification expiration date.
 When the operator is ready to renew, they should mail in the renewal reminder letter, their continuing education documentation, and the $45 renewal fee to: